 Mental retardation is characteristic of this form of muscular dystrophy.
 Also, some affected infants and children have seizures.
 A sunken chest, and a severe form of grand mal seizures called status epilepticus has been found in a few individuals with FCMD.

 Fukuyama congenital muscular dystrophy is inherited as an autosomal recessive trait.
-It occurs as a result of a gene mutation on the long arm of chromosome 9 (9q31).
-This gene gives instructions for the production of (codes for) a protein known as fukutin.
+It occurs as a result of a mutation in the gene that gives instructions for the production of (codes for) a protein known as fukutin.
 The normal role of this protein isn’t yet well understood.

 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
 If an individual inherits one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
 The risk for two carrier parents to both pass the altered gene and have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.